 ./distribute.sh -m "openssl kivy" ./distribute.sh -m "pil ffmpeg kivy"

 You can also specify a specific version for each package.
 Please note that the compilation might break if you don’t use the default version.
-Most recipes have patch to fixes android issues, and might not apply if you specify a version.
-We also recommend to clean build/ before changing version.:
+Most recipes have patches to fix Android issues, and might not apply if you specify a version.
+We also recommend to clean build before changing version.:

 ./distribute.sh -m "openssl kivy==master"

 Python modules that don’t need C extrnsions don’t need a recipe and can be included this way.
 From python-for-android 1.1 on, you can now specify pure-python package into the distribution.
 It will use virtualenv and pip to install pure-python modules into the distribution.
-Please note that compiler are deactivated, and will break any module who try to compile something.
+Please note that the compiler is deactivated, and will break any module which tries to compile something.
 If compilation is needed, write a recipe:

 ./distribute.sh -m "requests pygments kivy"